hbctraining/Training-modules/Rmarkdown/lesson.md

 As the final chunk in the analysis, it is recommended to run the `sessionInfo()` function.
 This function will output the R version and the versions of all libraries loaded in the R environment.
 The versions of the tools used is important information for reproduction of your analysis in the future.

 Once we've finished creating an [RMarkdown](http://rmarkdown.rstudio.com/) file containing code chunks, we finally need to knit the report.
-You can knit it by using the `knit()` function, or by just clicking on knit in the panel above the script.
+You can knit it by using the `knit()` function, or by just clicking on "knit" in the panel above the script.

 When executing `knit()` on a document, by default this will generate an HTML report.
 If you would prefer a different document format, this can be specified in the YAML header with the `output:` parameter.
 You can also click on the button in the panel above the script and click on "Knit" to get the various options as shown below: